TL;DR

 (docker exec openclaw curl http://host.docker.internal:11434/api/tags)

-These prompts are designed to be self-contained – Claude Code has enough context in each one to execute the full workflow without follow-up questions.
+These prompts are self-contained – Claude Code has enough context in each one to execute the full workflow without follow-up questions.
 If something goes sideways, it will diagnose the error and try to fix it before asking you for help.

 What’s Next